diCaminha/dicaminha.github.io/_posts/2018-03-11-rest-vs-graphql.md

+---
+layout: post
+title: INTRODUCTION TO GRAPHQL FOR REST DEVS
+---

 ## Introduction
   Hi there!
   First of all this article is not exactly a well done comparation article between two tools (architecture to be more precise).
 I will